Khushal-gupta22/dukaan-demo/README.md

 This project is a demonstration of a pixel-perfect implementation of the Dukaan Dashboard UI, as originally outlined in a tweet by Subhash Sir.

+the website is live and deployed on Netlify.
+You can check it out [here](https://dukaan-pixelperfdash.netlify.app).

 The project is bootstrapped using Vite and developed with React, incorporating Tailwind CSS for styling.
 Code-splitting practices and reusable components have been employed to reduce code repetition.

 ## Features